-The JAMB cut-off mark for Education & Economics is now available for 2025/2026 academic session.
-All prospective students of Education and Economics seeking to be admitted into their preferred institution are hereby to complete reading this guide to understand what is required from them for their admission to be successful.
+The JAMB cut off mark for Education & Economics is now available for the 2026/2027 academic session.
+All prospective students of Education and Economics seeking to be admitted into their preferred institution are required to complete reading this guide to understand what is required from them for their admission to be successful.

-General JAMB Cut-Off Mark for Education & Economics 2025
+General JAMB Cut Off Mark for Education & Economics 2026

-Are you seeking to study Education and Economics in any Nigerian university?
-If that is the case, then you must aim to score above the JAMB decided benchmark which is 140.
-However, if you are considering a settle for a polytechnic or college of education, scoring above 100 is just fine.
+Are you seeking to study Education and Economics at any Nigerian university?
+If that is the case, then you must aim to score above the JAMB decided benchmark, which is 140.
+However, if you are considering settling for a polytechnic or college of education, scoring above 100 is just fine.

 - JAMB UTME Cut Off Mark For All Courses